 The United States Treasury performs cash management activities for Federal agencies.
 Treasury maintains and reports fund balances at the Treasury Index appropriation level.
-DCAA is included at the Treasury Index 97 appropriation level, an aggregate level that does not provide identification of the
+DCAA is included at the Treasury Index 97 appropriation level, an aggregate level that does not provide identification of the separate Defense Agencies.
+As a result, Treasury does not separately report an amount for DCAA.
+Instead, the entire DCAA Fund Balance with Treasury amount of \$56.9 million is reflected as a reconciling amount.

-As of September 30, 2012 2011
+As of September 30, 2013 2012

 (Amounts in thousands)

 Fund Balance:

-Appropriated Funds \$ 57,198 \$ 54,334
+Appropriated Funds \$ 56,949 \$ 57,198

-Total Fund Balance \$ 57,198 \$ 54,334
+Total Fund Balance \$ 56,949 \$ 57,198

 Fund Balance Per Treasury Versus Agency:

-Fund Balance per Treasury \$ - \$ -
+Fund Balance per Treasury \$ \$

-Fund Balance per DCAA 57,198 54,334
+Fund Balance per DCAA 56,949 57,198

-Reconciling Amount \$ (57,198) \$ (54,334)
+Reconciling Amount \$ (56,949) \$ (57,198)